 - Store the package apart from other packages.

 If you are storing it after cooking:

-- Make sure to cool it down before putting it in the refrigerator.
+- Make sure to cool it down before storing it in the refrigerator.

 - Do not store the cooked ground turkey for more than 3-4 days.

 - Store it in a tightly closed box.